This course may be taken individually or as part of the Professional Certificate Program in Innovation & Technology.

 - Understand how to identify and evaluate new innovative products and businesses.

-- Review and understand different ways to create an innovation group and culture and run a targeted innovation session within a company.
+- Review and understand different ways to create an innovation culture.

-- Formulate a corporate plan for invention and new product generation.
+- Formulate a corporate plan for invention and continuous generation of new offerings.

 - Understand the supporting legal and IP requirements and how to set up an intellectual property strategy for the company.